markschl/uvsnake/README.md

 ## Installation (UNIX)

-Download the [latest release](https://github.com/markschl/uvsnake/releases/latest) and unpack it to some directory.
-In a terminal, change into the directory (`cd directory`).
-Also make sure to install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (along with the Conda package manager).

-The following standard approach assumes [Mamba](https://github.com/mamba-org/mamba) to be installed as the Conda package manager:
+The following approach assumes [Mamba](https://github.com/mamba-org/mamba) to be installed as the Conda package manager:

 ```sh
 # install Snakemake